Mobile-TeleVision: Predictive Motion Priors for Humanoid Whole-Body Control: Experiments

 To demonstrate that our method maintains stable locomotion control, we conduct a robustness test, as in Figure \ref{fig:robustness}.
 The robot's robustness is evaluated by applying a pushing force to its torso and measuring the maximum pitch velocity, the maximum pitch deviation, and the recovery time.
 The policies tested include \textit{Ours} (\methodn) and \textit{Ours} (\methodn) \textit{w/o motion prior}.
 We present the robustness testing results for both walking and standing modes separately, as shown in Table \ref{tab:robustness}.

-When the robot is pushed while walking, both policies perform equally well at recovering to stable states.
-When pushed while standing, the policy trained with motion prior exhibits less deviation from the stable pose and requires less time to recover.
-The recovery process in the standing mode generally takes longer than in walking mode, as the robot may sometimes need to take additional steps to adjust and stabilize itself if it cannot find a stationary leg position initially.
-The policy trained with motion prior significantly reduces both the occurrence and duration of this scenario.
+When pushed while walking, both policies recover equally well.
+When pushed while standing, the motion-prior policy shows less deviation and recovers more quickly.
+Standing recovery generally takes longer than walking, as the robot may need extra steps to regain stability if it initially fails to find a stationary leg position.
+The motion-prior policy effectively reduces both the frequency and duration of this adjustment process.